 Daylight Breaks Through

-Daylight Breaks Through features in the Exit Earth Anthology – a short story that Roisín O’Donnell (Author of Wild Quiet) calls ‘Brilliant and Terrifying‘ – a dystopian nightmare about boarder control.
+Daylight Breaks Through features in the Exit Earth Anthology – and is what Roisín O’Donnell (Author of Wild Quiet) called ‘Brilliant and Terrifying‘ – a dystopian nightmare about boarder control.

 Review of Daylight Breaks Through from Matt Brandenburg.

-Judgements was a story I wrote whilst on jury service, the long days waiting for something to happen, to decide whether someone was guilty or innocent.
-I had a lot of time on my hands and well I was armed with a pad and a pen so what else was I to do.
+Judgements was a story I wrote whilst on jury service, after many a long day waiting for something to happen, I decided to get writing, whilst I waited to decide whether someone was guilty or innocent.
+I had a lot of time on my hands so this is what I came up with, another observational piece.

 You can read Judgements here.